zambal/salvo/README.md

 ...> end
 #PID<0.178.0>

-# Broadcast a frame only to clients that are connected at http://127.0.0.1:8080/websocket
+# Broadcast a frame to clients that are connected at /websocket
+iex> Salvo.Server.send_frame("/websocket", "abcd")
-iex> Salvo.Server.send_frame("abcd", path: "/websocket) :ok
+:ok
 "abcd"
 ```